 Since July 2013, an Australian Financial Services License (AFSL) is needed for businesses to provide financial advice to clients.
-As Superannuation Warehouse does not operate under an AFSL, we do not provide any forms of advice to our clients.
+As Superannuation Warehouse does not operate under an AFSL, we do not provide any form of advice to our clients.
 Trustees need to be aware of their own financial needs and situation when setting up and operating their Funds.

 The two main types of advice SMSF’s Trustees may be after are:

-Specific advice or personal advice is advice provided to clients taking into account of the client’s personal financial situations, such as income and investment risk profile.
+Specific advice or personal advice is advice provided to clients taking into account the client’s personal financial situations, such as income and investment risk profile.

 At Superannuation Warehouse, we do not provide any type of advice.
 We only provide clients with factual information on setting up, operating and taxation of an SMSF.
 Trustees are required to manage their own Funds and make their own investment decisions.